CASE STUDY

 No global standard or ISO requirement existed for currencies that could guide the design process.

-Because the nano is intended to be used as real money, its sign needed to sit seamlessly alongside other global currencies (like the $ dollar, £ pound and ¥ yen) in form, function, and denomination.
+Because the nano is intended to be used as real money, it has to sit seamlessly alongside other global currencies like the ($) dollar, (£) pound and (¥) yen in terms of form, function, and denomination.

 Where do you start when creating a new currency symbol?